LucasDelfino92/morrowindsharp/mwtools.md

 - Remove the **Copy of** prefix from the plugin name and save it, **overwriting** the original .esp.

 The newly edited plugin will have overwritten the original plugin.

-### TES3Merge

-TES3Merge lets us merge the objects in our active plugins in order to reduce conflicts, generating a **Merged Objects.esp** file which we will have to place at the end of our load order.
-This is very useful when, for example, you have a mod that modifies the stats on the Glass Armor while another modifies how it looks like: TES3Merge will merge both changes into a single plugin.

-To run it, simply launch TES3Merge in MO2.
-Once it's finished, **Merged Objects.esp** will now be present at the end of your load order.

 ### TESTool